The Brotherton Prize presented by the University of Leeds Poetry Centre

 The Brotherton Poetry Prize celebrates and promotes poetry and supports new poets.
 The prize is open to anyone in the world over the age of 18 who hasn't yet published a full collection of poems (a chapbook or pamphlet does not count as a full collection).
 Entries to the competition should include no more than 200 lines of poetry in up to five individual poems.

 The winner receives £1,000 and the opportunity to develop their creative practice with the University of Leeds Poetry Centre.

 Four runners-up each receive £200.

-The poems of the five shortlisted poets will be published as an anthology by Carcanet Press.
-All entrants who provide a UK postal address will receive a copy of the anthology on publication.
+The poems of the five shortlisted poets are published as an anthology by Carcanet Press.
+All entrants who provide a UK postal address receive a copy of the anthology on publication.
 The shortlisted poets might be invited to take part in a series of readings and events held by the University of Leeds Poetry Centre.

-All shortlisted poets will receive travel expenses up to £150 to cover expenses associated with the competition announcement.
+All shortlisted poets may receive travel expenses up to £150 to cover expenses associated with the competition announcement.
 Expenses for UK-based poets associated with events may be reimbursed.

 The Brotherton Poetry Prize is generously supported by the Charles Brotherton Trust.